marxin/texi2rst-generated/sphinx/share/md.rst

   ``wB``
     Signed 5-bit constant integer that can be loaded into an Altivec register.

-  ``wD``
-    Int constant that is the element number of the 64-bit scalar in a vector.

   ``wE``
     Vector constant that can be loaded with the XXSPLTIB instruction.